No one has favorited this theater yet

 On 21st December 1940, after the presentation of Linda Darnell in "Stardust" & Florence Rice in "The Girl In Room 313" had ended, organist Harold Hunt was keeping the audience entertained as there was an air-raid outside.
 The Ritz Cinema was severely damaged by a German bomb which came through the roof, exploding just in front of the circle.
 It killed 10 and there were over 100 casualties.
 A second bomb had shattered the rear wall of the building.
 The front of the building and foyer areas were untouched.

 The building lay in a semi-derelict state for several years, until after the end of World War II, when in July 1946, local Birkenhead architects M.W. & W.M.
 Shennan were employed to draw plans for the renovation of the cinema.
-A second-hand Christie 2Manual organ formerly installed in the La Scala Cinema, Glasgow, was purchased to replace the badly damaged Compton organ.
+A second-hand Christie 2Manual organ from the La Scala Cinema, Glasgow, was purchased to replace the badly damaged Compton organ.
+It had been reconditioned by Wurlitzer.

 The Ritz Theatre was re-opened on 13th January 1947 with Fred Astaire in "Blue Skies", plus a stage show featuring Billy Cotton and His Band, and organist Robinson Cleaver playing the Christie organ.